 - Raya and the Last Dragon: As the Druun attack the Fang tribe, everyone is fleeing away from the palace.
 Everyone, that is, except for Raya, determinately marching up the stairs to engage Namaari in battle for killing Sisu.

-- Manny from Ice Age not only stands out because he's a woolly mammoth, towering over the other creatures, but he's also trundling against the flow of migrating creatures.
+- Manny during the opening of Ice Age not only stands out because he's a woolly mammoth, towering over the other creatures, but he's also trundling against the flow of migrating creatures.
 One of them even gets snippy with Manny for "going the wrong way."

 - House of Anubis: In the finale of season 3, the entire student body was turned into sinners during an assembly.
 Everyone proceeded to make chaos...except for Willow, who sat around looking confused and troubled.
 It turned out that she managed to avoid being turned through the sheer luck of finding KT's key, and she temporarily teamed up with Eddie and KT to save the day.

 - In Grange Hill: when Mr Keating is addressing the school about bicycle thefts, the camera pans over the pupils' faces, most of whom are looking attentively up at Mr Keating.
 One of the perpetrators, Madelin Tanner, tries to look away casually.

 - Doctor Who: Used in-universe by the Doctor

 - In "Deep Breath", the Doctor first notices the Half-Face Man because he's the only one not gawking at the spectacle of a T. Rex spontaneously combusting.